 You’ll never hear people ask for directions to Carnegie Hall.
 Why?
 Because everyone knows how you get to Carnegie Hall.
 You practice, practice, practice.

 But practice doesn’t automatically lead to prowess.
-And, despite the persistent misconception, in part evidenced by the NeuroLeadership Institute’s recent industry research project, growth mindset doesn’t mean you’ll become an expert at whatever you attempt.
+And, despite the persistent misconception, in part evidenced by the NeuroLeadership Institute’s past industry research, growth mindset doesn’t mean you’ll become an expert at whatever you attempt.
 To make a lasting impact, organizations ought to examine what they can control and work to improve in those areas.

 The myth of limitless potential